fxndone/camera/README.md

-# camera
+# Camera
-Some programes used to share ascii art photos and vidéos.

-Need to install opencv-python and numpy
+---

+Camera is a python tool that allows you to take ascii photos, or display a video of you as ascii art.

+This project have been inspired by micode one (see [here](https://github.com/micodeyt/ascii-webcam))

+## Installation

+---

+To install this project, simply clone it, and cd into it.

+Then, you will need to install requirements :

+    pip install -r requirements.txt

+After that, you're done !

+Simply run camera.py to have a fullscreen live ascii art video of your head.

+### Other files :

+---

+Four other files are aviables :

-# take_photo.py
+#### take_photo.py

-Take a photo and save it (ascii art) as .image
+This allows you to take a picture of you and save it as <file>.image.

+#### read_photo.py

+This allows you to see a picture that you've take using take_photo.py (terminal needs to be resized).

-# take_video.py
+#### take_video.py

-Take a video and save it (ascii art) as .video
+Take a video from you and save it as a <file>.video.

-# read_photo.py
-Show photo saved

-# read_video.py
+#### read_video.py
-Show video saved

-# cam.py
-Print ascii art of webcam output

-Inspired by micode one (https://github.com/micodeyt/ascii-webcam)
+You see it, it read a .video file (and terminal needs to be resized)

+---

+Hope you enjoyed this little project !